Keeping Our Community Safe

-Given the global environment and response to the Delta variant, Webster University announced the requirement that all students, faculty and staff begin the vaccination process by the start of the fall 2021 semester.
-The goal of this policy update is to make sure we can safely resume in-person education worldwide.
+Starting with the Fall 2021 semester, Webster University required that all students, faculty and staff begin the vaccination process.
+The goal was to make sure we could safely resume in-person education worldwide.

-Employees should look for communication from Human Resources about requirements and vaccine verfication or visit HR's Vaccine Mandate Info page on Connections.
+Employees should look for communication from Human Resources about requirements and vaccine verification or visit HR's Vaccine Mandate Info page on Connections.